 Read more: Confidence and Risk

-The objective of the M.S. in accounting program is to extend the education of qualified students into advanced study in each of the major areas of the field of accounting (financial, managerial, information systems, auditing, and taxation), as well as in the supporting fields of finance and quantitative methods.
+The M.S. in accounting extends your education into advanced study in each of the major areas of accounting - financial, managerial, information systems, auditing and taxation - as well as in the supporting fields of finance and quantitative methods.

 You'll be prepared for a career in public accounting, information systems consulting, industry or government.
 The M.S. in accounting also provides a foundation for further study at the Ph.D. level in preparation for an academic career.

 In-depth study in any of the five accounting areas is possible by combining elective courses and independent study or research with a faculty member.